khuaulme/AtlasChallenge/README.md

 ![Screenshot](https://user-images.githubusercontent.com/15270412/69666842-88667480-1052-11ea-8c8d-023961c70a52.png)

 ## Prerequisites
-mongorestore the data in the dump file.
+mongorestore the data in the dump file to your Atlas Cluster: https://drive.google.com/file/d/1BqFIk2skep94IMvhRQHgkJ6rK3mh_CvW/view?usp=sharing
 MongoDB Atlas programmatic API Key: http://docs.atlas.mongodb.com/configure-api-access/#programmatic-api-keys A properly installed copy of stitch-cli that has been added to your system PATH.